osinenkop/regelum-control/docs/README.md

 This command parses [../mkdocs.yml](../mkdocs.yml) and starts a docs development server on `localhost:8000`

+## Deploy to remote site

+Follow the steps described in [repo](https://github.com/osinenkop/regelum-control-docs-deploy) (the repo is private, make sure you have access).

 ## Documentation Structure

 The structure of the current [docs](./) directory is as follows: